 - Advanced AI systems use machine learning trained on thousands of appliance failure histories to recognize patterns that precede specific failure modes, sometimes weeks before any obvious symptom appears.

-Predictive maintenance features are increasingly widespread, though the depth of implementation varies significantly:
+Predictive maintenance features are increasingly widespread, though the depth of implementation varies significantly across manufacturers.
+Connecticut homeowners with the following brands can take advantage of built-in AI monitoring today:

 - Samsung: The SmartThings ecosystem integrates with Samsung washers, dryers, refrigerators, and dishwashers.
 The app provides real-time alerts for detected anomalies and integrates with Samsung's remote diagnostic service, where a technician can review your appliance's data logs before ever making a house call.